elinscott/ase_koopmans/doc/tutorials/ga/ga_molecular_crystal.rst

   building blocks intact.
 In the present implementation, this is achieved by looking at the *tags* attribute of the parent Atoms objects: atoms belong to the same molecule if they have the same tag.
-  These tags are initialized by the initial structure generator.
+  These tags are either initialized by the initial structure generator, or can be added manually using the :meth:`Atoms.set_tags` method.

 * The local optimization procedure may, if desired, change these internal geometries (i.e. the N-N bond lengths in our example).
 However, care may